2021 Budget and Assessments

 Longer-term Planning for Common Areas

 - The irrigation systems in the monuments and greenbelts require frequent repairs.
-This past year alone we spent over $1700 to completely replace the drip systems in the monuments and over $1500 on sprinkler repairs.
+Some of the systems will require replacing in 2021.

 - Over the past several years, many trees which were planted 30 years ago have died.
+This summer has been brutal for the trees.
 Other trees have become overgrown, whereby their roots cause damage to sidewalks or common area walls, or the large canopy causes a nuisance to adjacent homeowners.

-- Remove dead, dying or overcrowded trees - This past year, we removed 2 overgrown Eucalyptus trees on the corner of Carver Rd and Mill Ave.
-We also lost a Mesquite tree to a monsoon storm.
+- Remove dead, dying or overcrowded trees - This past year, we lost several trees to drought and heat and insect infestation.
 Several other dead trees are pending removal.
 Moving forward, the board is considering a more regular and proactive program to periodically remove and replace old or overgrown trees.

 - Planting new trees - In the future, the focus will be on drought tolerant trees which don't require significant maintenance (trimming).
-To this end, we recently planted 2 new Chinese Elm trees in the large greenbelt; more tree plantings are under consideration.
+To this end, we recently planted 6 new trees in the large greenbelt; more tree plantings are under consideration.

 - Water conservation - Expecting future water rate increases, the board will continue to focus on water conservation.
 The goal is to water the grass just enough for it to look presentable.
 However, we don't water the grass to the point point we get diminishing returns for increased watering.